bloopybae/obsbot-control-linux/README.md

 ## Why This Matters

-The OBSBOT Meet 2 has excellent Linux UVC support, but lacks native control software.
+OBSBOT cameras have excellent Linux UVC support, but lack native control software.
 This application:

 1. **Simultaneous Use** - Control camera settings while OBS/Chrome streams video
 2. **Resource Friendly** - Releases camera when minimized/hidden
 3. **Native Performance** - Qt6 application, not Electron
 4. **Standard Compliance** - Uses XDG config directories, system tray

+## Compatibility

+This application was developed and tested primarily with the **OBSBOT Meet 2**, but has been reported to work with other OBSBOT models with varying feature support.

+### OBSBOT Meet 2 ✅
+- **Fully tested** - All features supported
+- PTZ controls, Auto-Framing, HDR, Face AE/Focus, all image controls

+### OBSBOT Tiny 4K ⚠️
+**What works:**
+- ✅ PTZ controls (Pan, Tilt, Zoom)
+- ✅ HDR
+- ✅ Manual image controls (Brightness, Contrast, Saturation)
+- ✅ White Balance

+**What doesn't work:**
+- ❌ Auto-Framing (can be enabled via camera gestures, but not from app)
+- ❌ Face-based Auto Exposure
+- ❌ Face-based Auto Focus (works via Cameractrl though)
+- ❌ Auto image controls

+*Tested and reported by: [samdark](https://github.com/aaronsb/obsbot-controls-qt-linux/issues/7)*

+### Other Models
+Other OBSBOT cameras may work with varying degrees of functionality.
+The SDK supports multiple product types (Tiny, Tiny 2, Tail Air, Me, etc.), but testing is needed.

+**Have another model?** Please [open an issue](https://github.com/aaronsb/obsbot-controls-qt-linux/issues) to report compatibility!

 ## Requirements

 ### System
 - Linux (tested on Arch Linux with KDE Plasma)
-- OBSBOT Meet 2 camera (USB connection)
+- OBSBOT camera (USB connection - see [Compatibility](#compatibility))
 - System tray support (KDE, GNOME, etc.)

 ### Build Dependencies